Score

 Monday, 14:00 CET

-You present the evidence audit to the team.
-The secure defaults gap is the biggest problem.
-Nina immediately raises the installer issue.
+You present the audit.
+The secure defaults gap is the biggest problem — and Nina has a counter.

-The K400 is deployed by building contractors, not IT teams.
-In 40% of installations, the installer is a small firm with 2–5 employees and no dedicated IT staff.
-They use Telnet because SSH requires key management that their workflow doesn’t support.
-Disabling Telnet will generate hundreds of support calls and potentially delay deployments.
+The K400 is deployed by building contractors.
+40% of installs are small firms with no IT staff.
+They use Telnet because SSH key management breaks their workflow.
+Disable it and the support queue explodes.

 Nina Berger